KarlitoswayXYZ/minosse-user-manual/README.md

 ![Multi channel table](https://github.com/KarlitoswayXYZ/minosse-user-manual/blob/master/img/multichannel_table.png "Multi channel table")

+Please, note that although Minosse can exploit multi channel output from Surround cards, it does not support any Surround format and only works with stereo PCM audio sources.
 For more info about jack colors and their function, visit [this site](https://www.phase4.org/pdfs/The%20Ins%20and%20Outs%20of%20PC%20Audio%20Jack%20Colors.pdf).
-Please, note that all "Sub" outputs work in mono, as they have both left and right channels as input.
+All "Sub" outputs work in mono, as they have both left and right channels as input.